-Lagoon lemna, or duckweed, has been a popular topic on our Lagoons Do It Better Facebook group lately.
+Lagoon lemna, or duckweed, has been a popular topic on our Lagoons Do It Better Facebook group.
 That’s because, like algae and sludge, duckweed is just one of those things that comes with the territory.
-In our latest episode of LDIB-TV, Patrick Hill gives the lowdown on duckweed.
+In this two minute video from our Lagoons Do It Better channel on You Tube, Patrick Hill gives the lowdown on duckweed.
 Watch the video and read below for highlights.

 Lagoon Lemna minor, or common duckweed, is an invasive, rapidly growing aquatic plant that thrives in quiescent or slow-moving water.

 It’s found all over the world, except in the coldest environments.
 It spreads easily, either through water channels or by hitching a ride on unsuspecting mammals or waterfowl.
 Once it lands in a nice quiet spot, it proliferates rapidly, doubling its biomass every two days with the potential to completely cover an acre of surface in 45 days.

 Duckweed is often mistaken for algae since they’re both green and cover water surfaces.
 Although they may look alike from a distance, algae and duckweed are competitors.

 Despite their similarities, duckweed and algae are different organisms.
 Duckweed forms in discrete individual flowers, while filamentous algae form in mats.
 To tell the difference, stick your hand in: Duckweed will separate, while algae will stay clumped together.
 Overabundant duckweed outcompetes algae, blocking the sunlight that algae need to grow, reducing dissolved oxygen (DO) levels and BOD treatment.
 Less algae, especially in a polishing pond, is a good thing.

 Benefits of Lagoon Lemna